waeil2009/analysis.R/README.md

-# Peer-graded Assignment: Getting and Cleaning Data Course Project 2023
+# Peer-graded Assignment: Getting and Cleaning Data Course Project 2024

 This repository contains the R script `run_analysis.R` that performs the analysis as outlined in the project requirements.
 The goal of this project is to demonstrate the ability to collect, work with, and clean a data set for further analysis.
 The data used in this project are collected from the accelerometers of the Samsung Galaxy S smartphone.

-Completed by: Divyam :)
+Completed by: weil :)

 ## Files in this Repository